Skip to main content

 When is the application deadline?

 Applications will be accepted and processed on a first-come, first-served basis, as space remains available.
+Applying before the Priority Deadline (Jan 15) means the earliest consideration for our department scholarships.
 We welcome both full-time and part-time students.
 Please note that we only accept students to enter the program in the Fall semester.

 How much does the program cost?